The Dry (film): Plot

 Falk and Raco go to question Whitlam at the school, only to find he has fled to the bush with a jerry can of petrol and a lighter.
 As they search his house, they find the shotgun shells that match the shells used in the murder.
 When they catch up to him, Whitlam admits to his gambling addiction, stealing money from the school to pay his debts, and murdering the Hadler family to cover up his fraud.
 He then drenches himself in the petrol and sets himself on fire.
-Falk and Raco tackle him to the ground and put out the fire.
+Falk and Raco tackle him to the ground and put out the flames.
 Whitlam and Raco are badly burnt and hospitalised, although Falk's injuries are not as severe.
 The investigation is closed with Whitlam's confession, and Luke's parents thank Falk for proving Luke's innocence.

 Before leaving town, Falk meets with Gretchen and apologises for accusing her; she forgives him.
 She reveals she was always in love with Luke but that he chose Karen.
-Falk visits the rocky area that he and Ellie used to frequently go to; he finds her old backpack, which contains a journal noting that she intended to run away because Mal was physically and sexually abusing her.
-He had also been similarly abusive of her mother which caused her to abandon the family.
+Falk visits the rocky area that he and Ellie went to frequently; he finds her old backpack, which contains a journal noting that she intended to run away because her father, Mal, was physically and sexually abusing her - as he had her mother, causing her to flee.
+He had also threatened to kill Ellie if she ever tried to leave.

 A flashback reveals that when Mal discovered she was leaving, he pursued her and drowned her in a rage.
-Falk says goodbye to Ellie, and then walks back into town with the backpack as evidence to clear his name along the riverbed, which is now completely dry.
+Falk says goodbye to Ellie, takes the backpack as evidence to clear his name, and walks back into town along the riverbed; which is now completely dry.